 Safeguarding and Protecting Students First and Foremost

 At YCIS Shanghai, the creation and maintenance of a safe, secure, and supportive learning environment and the welfare of all students is of paramount importance to the school community.
 The school fully recognises its responsibilities regarding child protection and is committed to providing education and support to students, parents, and teachers in all aspects of safeguarding.
-During the e-Learning period, YCIS Shanghai staff have continued to undertake child protection and safeguarding training and adhere to all established protocols, albeit in a digital setting.
-YCIS Shanghai Child Protection Officers Ms Lucia Hu and Ms Laura Muir (YCIS Pudong), along with Ms Jana van Zyl and Ms Lauren Rogers (YCIS Puxi), describe the measures in place at the school to maintain these high standards.
+During the e-learning period, YCIS Shanghai staff have continued to undertake child protection and safeguarding training and adhere to all established protocols, albeit in a digital setting.
+YCIS Shanghai Child Protection Officers Ms Lucia Hu and Ms Laura Muir (YCIS Shanghai Pudong), along with Ms Jana van Zyl and Ms Lauren Rogers (YCIS Shanghai Puxi), describe the measures in place at the school to maintain these high standards.

 Safeguarding and Child Protection Training

 At YCIS Shanghai, all teachers and staff, regardless of their role, take an annual in-person child protection training at the start of each academic year – or when they join.
 This intensive training is followed up throughout the academic year by ongoing child protection online training on the Educare platform, focusing on topics like bullying and peer-to-peer abuse.
 Staff must complete one online training on a specific topic each semester.